fmaa23/RoBERTa_Hate_Speech_Finetuning/README.md

-- `raw_data/`
+- `final_data_with_cw/`

-  - Contains all the base data that was initially downloaded from the provided GitHub URL.
+  - Contains all the base data that was downloaded from the provided GitHub URL and intermediate data files generated from model training